10 Fun Facts About Fireflies

 Up close, it's easier to see that fireflies are beetles.
 And like all other beetles, they have hardened forewings.
-Fireflies use the forewings—also called elytra—for balance while in flight.
+Fireflies use their forewings—also called elytra—for balance while in flight.

-According to LiveScience, the light is produced when oxygen is mixed with a pigment called luciferin, an enzyme called luciferase, and a chemical that provides cells with energy called adenosine triphosphate.
+According to LiveScience, the light is produced when oxygen is mixed with a pigment called luciferin, an enzyme called luciferase, and a chemical called adenosine triphosphate that provides cells with energy.
 The final part of the formula is uric acid crystals, which are located in the cells that make the light and shine the light away from the firefly's body.
 (The light-emitting part of the firefly is called a photic organ, by the way.)

-4. Each species has its own flash pattern.
+4. Each firefly species has its own flash pattern.

-Called "simultaneous bioluminescence" by scientists, the phenomenon of fireflies flashing in unison only happens in two places in the world: southeast Asia and the Great Smoky Mountains National Park in Tennessee.
+Called simultaneous bioluminescence by scientists, the phenomenon of fireflies flashing in unison only happens in two places in the world: Southeast Asia and the Great Smoky Mountains National Park in Tennessee.
 Viewing the fireflies at Great Smoky Mountains National Park is such a huge tourist attraction that visitors have to enter a lottery to win tickets to the spectacular light show.

-6. Flashing fireflies almost don’t exist west of the Rocky Mountains.
+6. Flashing fireflies are rare west of the Rocky Mountains.

-There are a few rare exceptions, but for the most part, flashing fireflies don't live west of the Rockies.
-Why?
-Well, no one is really sure.
-Whereas flashing fireflies communicate with their flickers, non-flashing ones use phermones to stay in touch with one another.
+There are a few exceptions [PDF], but for the most part, flashing fireflies don't live west of the Rockies.
+Whereas flashing fireflies communicate with their flickers, non-flashing ones use pheromones to stay in touch with one another.

 8. In much of Europe, female fireflies don’t actually fly.